Bruce P. Robinson, MD

 • Excessive Sweating

-If you want to prevent the earliest fine lines from becoming full-blown wrinkles, preventative Botox can be the solution.
-Botox® is approved for patients who are 18 years and older and most experts agree that patients in their mid to late 20s and early 30s are at a good age for preventative Botox treatment.
+If you want to prevent the earliest fine lines from becoming full-blown wrinkles, preventative use of neuromodulator's can be the solution.
+Approved for patients who are 18 years and older and most experts agree that patients in their mid to late 20s and early 30s are at a good age for preventative treatment.

 What is treatment like?

-With a very fine needle, BOTOX is painlessly injected into the specific muscle that is contracting and causing the lines and wrinkles on the face.
+With a very fine needle, neuromodulators are painlessly injected into the specific muscle causing fine lines and wrinkles on the face.
 No anesthetic is required.
 Treatment is effective, safe, and takes approximately 10 minutes.
 Immediately following treatment you may resume regular activities.

 The effects usually last 3 to 4 months, and fade away gradually.
 Following several treatments, the results may last 4 to 8 months or longer.
-BOTOX® offers extended relief over the course of long-term treatment.
+Neuromodulator's offer extended relief over the course of long-term treatment.

 Are there any possible side effects?

-Side effects of BOTOX®, if any, are usually mild and temporary.
-Botulinum toxins contain proteins, which in some circumstances may be naturally safeguarded against by the body?s ability to produce antibodies.
+Side effects of neuromodulator's, if any, are usually mild and temporary.
+Botulinum toxins contain proteins, which in some circumstances may be naturally safeguarded against by the body's ability to produce antibodies.
 If antibodies are formed, the therapy will generate a lesser response.
 Temporary bruising, mild pain and swelling are sometimes experienced, though these symptoms resolve on their own within 3 to 5 days.
 In rare cases, there can be a slight drooping of an eyelid or asymmetry of expression.
-If this should happen return to our office.
+If this should happen please notify our office.

-Here is a short guide of the do’s and don’ts after having Botox.
+Here is a short guide of the do’s and don’ts after having a neuromodulator treatment.

 The do’s: